forze0912/impact/README.md

 # Impact!

-A simple progamming language that makes gui easy and fast to make!

-In development right now, only works on mac
+A simple progamming language that makes life easier for app development In development right now, only works on mac

 # Setup!